Get PSA Updates

 How much do you charge?

 The price varies slightly depending on how many pets you have, what kind and how many visits per day.
-But figure that the cost will range from $14.00 and up per visit.
-The average would be around $15.00.
+But figure that the cost will range from $18.00 and up per visit.
 But to get an accurate quote please Contact Us and be sure to tell us how many pets you have, how many visits you need, where you live and the dates you need service and we can quote you.
 Or call us at (847) 816-4744.

 Wow, you are a few dollars higher than some of the other pet sitting services that I have checked out.
 What's the deal with that?